Sabina Olmos: Early life

-Rosa Herminia Gómez Ramos was born on 3 February 1913 in the Balvanera neighborhood of Buenos Aires, Argentina to Rafael Gómez and Rafaela Ramos.
-From a young age, she was particularly interested in singing, participating in school events and festivals.
+Career

 At the age of 21, she was working in a hat shop called Casa San Juan, as a model, when she was presented to Amanda Ledesma who was managing a show on Radio Buenos Aires.
 They offered her a job singing folksongs as there were so many tango singers.
 She learned folk songs from the brothers Carlos and Manuel Acosta Villafañe and as her repertoire grew, she switched to Radio Splendid.
 There she took the name "Sabina Olmos" and began singing at various radio stations, including Radio El Mundo, one of the most important stations of the era, Radio Argentina, Radio Municipal, Radio Carve and others, adding tangos to her performances.

 She began working in movies in 1937 when she was hired to sing in the film, El Casamiento de Chichilo directed by Isidoro Navarro and starring Francisco Charmiello.
 Her second film was La rubia del camino by Manuel Romero, starring Paulina Singerman, in which Olmos both acted and sang, and a few months later, she was hired for another Romero film, Mujeres que trabajan.
 She made two other films in 1938, Los apuros de Claudina and La vida es un tango, which was her first major success and in which she sang four songs “Mi noche triste”, “Milonguita”, “La morocha” and “Pero hay una melena” and duets with Hugo del Carril: “La payanca”, “No me vengas con paradas” and in the final scene “Aquel tapado de armiño”.
 This success led to her break-through role in Así es la vida (1939) in which she co-starred with Enrique Muiño by Francisco Mugica for which she won an award instituted by the Municipal Museum of Cinema as best dramatic actress.
 The film became a classic of Argentine theater and introduced the role of the suffering heroine which was duplicated many times thereafter.